Saturday, 27 January 2018

 There has been a notable shift in the perception towards MT among translators because it’s becoming more capable of producing results that are usable.
 However, feelings of uneasiness, or strong dislike, towards MT continue to persist.

 News headlines about advances in machine translation have led to inflated expectations by clients of what such tools can do.
-It’s worth bearing in mind we’re still very far from the point where the machines can take over from us!
+It’s worth bearing in mind we’re still very far from the point where machines can take over from us!

 The upside of such news headlines, on the other hand, is they’ve drawn attention to professional translation and interpreting, an industry which had previously often been overlooked.